senbox-org/s3tbx/README.md

 2. Import the pom.xml files of snap-engine, snap-desktop and s3tbx as modules.
 Ensure **not** to enable the option *Create module groups for multi-module Maven projects*.
 Everything can be default values.

-3. Set the used SDK for the main project.
-A JDK 1.8 or later is needed.
+3. Set the used JDK for the main project.

 4. Use the following configuration to run SNAP in the IDE: